This blog is for newly admitted students to the Graduate Center, CUNY.

 Official Documents – Transcripts and Test Scores

-All admitted students need to send official, hard copies of all their academic transcripts and those which were degree programs need to also list proof of degree.
-These should be sent to the Office of Admissions prior to registration.
+All admitted students need to send official, hard copies of all their academic transcripts in unopened envelopes sealed by the issuing institution and those which were degree programs need to also list proof of degree.
+These should be sent directly to the Office of Admissions prior to registration.
 We cannot accept Parchment or other digital document transmissions at this time.
-Questions regarding these documents should be emailed to email@example.com
+Questions regarding these documents should be emailed to firstname.lastname@example.org

 Please have transcripts sent by mail to: